-Our conversations with young feminist organizers about participatory approaches to organizing, funding and organizational structures have also been a source of inspiration, both for us and for organizers.
+The conversations with young feminist organizers about participatory approaches to organizing, funding and organizational structures have also been a source of inspiration, both for us and for young feminist organizers.
 Participatory learning allows different knowledge and experiences to come together and create joint solutions and approaches that centre feminist futures.
 FRIDA will explore how we can exchange our knowledge about participatory practices with young feminist movements, share solutions and bring those solutions forward into philanthropic contexts.
-We want this knowledge about meaningful participation and connection to live beyond FRIDA's grantmaking process and outlive philanthropy as a practice for caring for movements.
+The knowledge that we create togehter about meaningful participation and connection should also live beyond FRIDA's grantmaking process and outlive philanthropy as an emodied practice.